sjoblomj/jorsys/content/formats/mpq/index.md

 ```
 00h: int32 FilePathHashA    The hash of the file path, using method A.
 04h: int32 FilePathHashB    The hash of the file path, using method B.
 08h: int16 Language         The language of the file.
-This is a Windows LANGID data type, and uses the same values.g
+This is a Windows LANGID data type, and uses the same values.
                             0 indicates the default language (American English), or that the file is language-neutral.
 0Ah: int8 Platform          The platform the file is used for.
 0 indicates the default platform.
-No other valuesg
+No other values
                             have been observed.
-0Ch: int32 FileBlockIndex   If the hash table entry is valid, this is the index into the block table of the file.g
+0Ch: int32 FileBlockIndex   If the hash table entry is valid, this is the index into the block table of the file.
                             Otherwise, one of the following two values:
         FFFFFFFFh           Hash table entry is empty, and has always been empty.
 Terminates searches for a given file.
-        FFFFFFFEh           Hash table entry is empty, but was valid at some point (in other words, the file was deleted).g
+        FFFFFFFEh           Hash table entry is empty, but was valid at some point (in other words, the file was deleted).
                             Does not terminate searches for a given file.
 ```